-This page assumes a little familiarity with the game in general - those new to tiddlywinks are encouraged to read an introduction to the game first.
+This introduction to tiddlywinks shots assumes a little familiarity with the game in general - those new to tiddlywinks are encouraged to read a primer to the game first.

-A squop is played by pulling the wink sideways into the mat while pressing down on it, dragging the squidger across the surface of the wink until it reaches the edge.
+A squop is played by pressing down on a wink with the squidger from above, and dragging the squidger across the surface of the wink until it reaches the edge.
+The friction of the squidger on the wink pulls the wink sideways on the mat, but since the mat itself has some friction and distorts, the mat pushes the wink against this force.
 As the squidger leaves the edge of the wink, the wink is released — the mat returns to its original shape, pushing the wink away from the direction where the squidger left it.
 The upward pressure on the wink from the mat propels the wink up into the air.
 By controlling the force applied to the wink before release, the player controls how far the wink moves.

 A squop is typically played with the upper edge of the squidger tilted towards the direction in which the wink will travel.
-This means that as the wink is pushed upwards by the mat, it will be deflected off the lower edge of the squidger, keeping it on a low and controlled trajectory.
+This means that as the wink is pushed upwards by the mat, it will be deflected off the lower edge of the squidger, keeping it on a low and controlled trajectory, and keeping the wink level in flight.
 A tilted squidger also keeps the leading edge of the wink from rising into the air, as can happen if only the rear of the wink is being pressed on.
 However, when trying to give the wink more height, for example when squopping onto a high pile of winks, the player may deliberately choose to keep the squidger more vertical to ensure the front edge of the wink lifts more.

 It is important to leave the side of the wink opposite the direction in which the wink is to travel.
 Not coming off the back of a wink can cause the wink to rotate in flight, making it likely to roll uncontrollably on landing.
 This is harder to control for longer shots.

 It is useful not just to worry about capturing an opponent wink (any amount of coverage will do — a wink may only be "squopped" by a fraction of a millimeter) but also how to capture it.
-Having a lot of overlap between the winks makes it harder for an opponent to knock the higher wink off the squop, and make it easier to Bristol or gromp the two winks together, making them self-defending.
+Having a lot of overlap between the winks makes it harder for an opponent to knock the higher wink off the squop, and make it easier to Bristol or gromp the two winks together, making them self-defending; for this reason it's not unusual to "play up" to make an existing squop more secure (although there is always the risk of falling off when doing this, especially when squopping onto a pile of sloping winks).
 Landing on one side of a squop make may it harder for an opponent to squop you in return, especially if your wink is sloping away from them.

 Squopping sends a wink in quite a low trajectory.
 One way squops can go wrong is to "sub" under the target wink.